electerm/electerm/README.md

 - Support multi-language([electerm-locales](https://github.com/electerm/electerm-locales), contribute welcome)
 - Double click to directly edit remote file(small ones).
 - Support auth with publickey + password

+## Support

+Without users's feebacks/suggestions, this project would not get this far, would love hear from you, please tell what you think, [submit an issue](https://github.com/electerm/electerm/issues) or [send me an email](mailto:zxdong@gmail.com).

 ## Dev